 QuickBooks Online has revolutionized the accounting industry with its new feature of accepting negative dollar amounts for deposits.
 This feature has proved to be a blessing in disguise for businesses with storefronts, restaurants, and e-commerce sites.
-In this blog post, we will dive deep into how negative deposits can be beneficial for your business and simplify your accounting process.
+In this blog post, we will dive deep into how negative deposits in QBO can be beneficial for your business and simplify your accounting process.

-Understanding Negative Deposits in QuickBooks Online
+Understanding Negative Deposits in QBO

 First things first, what exactly are negative deposits?
 A negative deposit is a term used when refunds exceed sales in a single day.
 This type of deposit can be inputted directly on the QuickBooks deposit screen or through journal entries.
 The bank feeds can track these transactions and allow for easy matching.
 So now with QuickBooks Online’s new negative deposit feature, this process has become instantaneous and hassle-free.

 Benefits of Negative Deposits for Businesses